cbw5803/PyACF/.ipynb_checkpoints/README-checkpoint.md

 he detect() function will load the AdaBoost classifier and use a sliding window to find candidate face patches, and eventually use NMS to pick the most possible bounding box.
 Since this implementation is a naive solution, the detecting speed is EXTREMELY slow and you have to wait 30 minutues to finish.
 After about 8 asterisks displayed, the detection will be finished.

 In this test picture, for simplicity we manually use 51 x 51 as the only size for sliding window.
-To reduce false positive, we also increase the threshold from standard 0.5 to 0.98
+To reduce false positive, we also increase the threshold from standard 0.5 to 0.98.
+To reproduce the result, the random state of AdaBoost had been changed into fixed value 6.

 We need import opecv to read data from jpeg file